Rotations for Visiting Students

 - Official Medical School Transcript: Must include pre-clinical and clinical courses.
 Grades for the Pediatrics Core rotation must be included on the transcript.
 (If any requirements are missing from transcript your application is considered incomplete for review)

-- Letter of Intent: Designed to express your interest in working with this organization and what skills and experiences you have that the program might find valuable.
+- Letter of Intent: Designed to express your interest in working with this organization, why you are interested, what skills and experiences you have that the program might find valuable.

-- Letter of Recommendation: Must be submitted from a clinical preceptor through VSLO (preferred) or directly to UTSW to the listed email below:
+- Letter of Recommendation(s): Must be submitted from a clinical preceptor through VSLO (preferred) or directly to UTSW to the listed email below:

 - All LORs must be submitted before your application is considered complete for review – Be proactive in making sure your LORs are completed and submitted along with application.